 When to visit Piedmont

-Depending on the season the temperate climate of Piedmont makes for a very different suitcase packing list.
+The best time to visit Piedmont depends on the season the temperate climate of Piedmont makes for a very different suitcase packing list.
 June to September are favourite months for visitors looking to experience Piedmont outdoors in the warm, while ski addicts will love Piedmont and its mountains in winter.
 If you are here in the winter months, then the fog in the Po Valley is well worth experiencing for an ethereal ambiance.

 Imagine test piloting on the roof of the Turin Lingotto, the former Fiat factory that is now a shopping centre and hotel; pretend to be royalty on Isola Bella at Lake Maggiore; carve through the powder on the summits of the Alps; head back in time in the winding alleyways of medieval villages; sniff out a truffle and get a nose of a Barbera bouquet – Piedmont invites you to experience a thousand different experiences – all of them easy to do from one of our hotels in Piedmont.
 The tourist’s turmoil is just choosing how to spend your time.
 Find here our hoteliers’ recommendations about the main attractions, points of interests and things to do in Piedmont.